 Agent 1.22What started as an aspiring web series in 2007, the “Agent 1.22” comic book is the cornerstone of the Agent 1.22 franchise.
-Issue 0 sets the stage for our four-part mini-series where we explore the mystery that is the Agency’s top cyborg operative and her struggle to save the Earth from invasion, while discovering who she really is.
+Issue 0 sets the stage for our ongoing comic series where we explore the mystery that is the Agency’s top cyborg operative and her struggle to save the Earth from invasion, while discovering who she really is.

 An informed Agent is an effective Agent.
 Remember your training!

 Directive 001: Like, Share, and Comment on all things Agent 1.22.